 This is the homepage of the cosplayer known as Dhareza Cosplayza, whom I consider the Master of Mashup Cosplay!
 Dhareza Cosplayza was a creative director for Pulse Creative, and whom's clients included Disney, Sony Music Entertainment, and CNET.
 Dhareza Cosplayza is also a photographer and gamer.
 Dhareza Cosplayza seems to prefer armouring in his costuming.
 While Dhareza Cosplayza is exceptional at this, what truly sets him apart is his drive to not be content with merely reproducing armoured characters, but also remaking them as alternate versions and mashups.
 In fact, Dhareza Cosplayza is the creator of Captain Spider-Man, who has been duplicated by other cosplayers.
 While I think most people like Dhareza Cosplayza's Captain Spider-Man, Armored Batman, or Samurai Deathstroke cosplays, best, I have to say my personal favourite is Spartan Batman.
 There's something about it that is just so bad-assed, and if there was anyone that do Leonidas's job, maybe even better, who who else but Batman?

 This is the homepage for NadyaSonika.
-NadyaSonika is primarily a cloth working costumer that also does some leather working.
-I have yet to see any armour work from her.
 The first cosplay that I saw of NadyaSonika's was of a gender bender Vega.
 It was a beautiful interpretation with flawless hair, makeup, and armour embellishment.
 Like many of the great and internationally recognised cosplayers of the world, NadyaSonika has a tremendous catalogue of completed costumes.
 NadyaSonika judges, and has judged many cosplay contests at conventions all over the world.
 NadyaSonika also blogs, and discusses cosplay and her other passions, like video games and prop making.
 NadyaSonika is a serious cosplayer who wishes to promote cosplay as a viable and respectable art.

-Mommy and Me Cosplay is a cosplay troupe made up of Don Quijote and her 2 daughters.
+Mommy and Me Cosplay is a cosplay troupe made up of Don Quijote, Dominique Skye, and their families.
 Mommy and Me Cosplay were normal everyday people until a family friend had the impetus to do what they hadn't, yet, and took them to their first convention.
 That trip created a family love affair with costuming and cosplay.
 Mommy and Me Cosplay caught my attention with their FLAWLLESS Michelle Pfeiffer Catwoman cosplays from "Batman Returns."
 Don Quijote's was the battle ravaged version and her two daughters had perfect pristine versions of the catsuit.
-While Don Quijote of Mommy and Me Cosplay does the lion's share of costuming and crafting, her daughters are also learning the craft, and make some of their own pieces.
+As for Dominique Skye, she has broken the internet with her own cosplays like her Mera, Lady Loki, and Bowsette.
+While Don Quijote and Dominique Sky of Mommy and Me Cosplay do the lion's share of costuming and crafting, their families are also learning the craft, and make some of their own pieces.
 Mommy and Me Cosplay not only enjoy sharing their craft, but also the works of other cosplayers of all notoriety.
 Cosplay has already shown that it can unite races, sexes, religions, and nationalities.
 Mommy and Me Cosplay shows it can bridge the gap between generations.

 This is the official homepage of kwok-hei "KEI" mak, or Keigo Mak, as he is perhaps best known.
 Keigo Mak is not just a costumer and cosplayer, but a published graphic designer and illustrator.
 While Keigo Mak works with jumpsuits and armour pieces, like many talented costumers, my favourite piece of his is neither.
 His Venom, from the Marvel Universe, takes the cake.
 Keigo Mak's Venom isn't a bodysuit.
 It is a stretchy rubbery encasing, simulating the actual state of the Symbiote as it takes a host.
 I'm not even sure how he keeps it on, but it's a brilliant costume that makes for a brilliant cosplay.
 I am waiting for this guy to skyrocket in his success in all of this works.